Mary Bownes: Positions held

-Previous positions

 Bownes's previous roles have included being a member of the Biotechnology and Biological Sciences Research Council Strategy Board, and serving on the boards of the Scottish Association for Marine Science and Highlands and Islands Enterprise.

+Bownes conducted a review of the Speculative Society, a university-associated debating club which had male-only membership for 250 years.
+The review recommended that the society allow women members, which it did from 2015.